MudBlazor/MudBlazor/CONTRIBUTING.md

     _param2State = RegisterParameter(nameof(Param2), () => Param2, OnParametersChanged);
 ```

-NB: if you pass lambda functions as change handlers they will be called once each for every changed parameter even if they contain the same code!
+**NB**: if you pass lambda functions as change handlers they will be called once each for every changed parameter even if they contain the same code!

 ### What about the bad parameters all over the MudBlazor code base?